af83/readminator/README.md

 # Readminator

-Parse and extract code portion from mardown and try to parse it.
+Parse and extract code portions from markdown and try to parse it.

 **Note: This is highly experimental.**

-Current supported languages:
+Currently supported languages:

 * Ruby
 * CoffeeScript